 - This is a good time to check the crankshaft timing gear for wear.
 Because this gear is half as big as the others it usually has more wear.

 - Once all the seals are installed reinstall the timing gears and the crank pulley.
 Use a little blue Locktite on all the bolts and the crankshaft nut.The torque setting in the factory shop manual for the camshaft bolts is 87 ft-lb (118Nm) and for the crankshaft nut it is 180 ft-lb (245 Nm).The 24mm bolt on1983 and newer Spiders are torque to 130 ft-lb.

 - Line up the timing marks, lock the tensioner in the loose position (you did get a new tensioner bearing, right?) and install the timing belt.
-The auxiliary gear points toward the tensioner pivot bolt - or about 1:30 on a clock face.
+The auxiliary gear points toward the tensioner pivot bolt - or about 1 o'clock position.

 - Route the timing belt over the pulleys from bottom to top.
 You may have to move some of the gears slightly to line them up with the belt.

 - Once the belt is installed, release the tensioner and let the tensioner spring take up the slack in the belt.
 You may need to 'help' the tensioner spring to take out all the slack in the belt.

 - When all the tension is out tighten both the tensioner nut (17mm) and the pivot bolt (13mm).